 From 1969 to 1985, the plant was mass-producing the fighter-interceptor MiG 25 - the first fully welded aircraft in aviation history, with 80% of airframe structure made of high-strength steel and titanium.
-The MiG 25, having established 29 world speed records, including climbing capacity and flight altitude, not only defined further development of world aviation, but initiated a new generation of combat aircraft.
+The MiG 25 has established 29 world speed records, including climbing capacity and flight altitude; it not only defined the further development of world aviation, but initiated a new generation of combat aircraft.
 The development and mastering of this aircraft gave rise to a technical revolution in the company.
-Reconstruction, which began at the end of the 60s, made the Gorky aircraft building plant one of the most "high-tech" manufacturers of the industry.
-Starting in 1979, the plant was mass-producing a heavy long-range interceptor... the MiG 31, the first home-grown combat aircraft of the forth generation.
+Reconstruction, which began at the end of the 60s, made the Gorky aircraft building plant one of the most "high-tech" manufacturers in the industry.
+Starting in 1979, the plant was mass-producing a heavy long-range interceptor... the MiG 31, the first home-grown combat aircraft of the fourth generation.

-During the 45 years of MiG family mass-production the plant manufactured about 13,500 combat aircraft; the most famous of them – the MiG 21 and MiG 29UB – these were exported to more than 30 countries round the world.
-During the 1990s the company started the major upgrade project for MiG 21 / 29 / 31 fighters.
+During 45 years of the MiG family mass-production the plant manufactured about 13,500 combat aircrafts; the most famous of them – the MiG 21 and MiG 29UB – were exported to more than 30 countries around the world.
+During the 1990s the company started the major upgrade project for the MiG 21 / 29 / 31 fighters.

 In 1996 the Nizhny Novgorod aircraft building plant started a joint program with the Yakovlev Design Bureau, developing a challenging aircraft - the YAK-130 intended for pilots and flight personnel training.
-Later on, a combat-trainer YAK-130 was developed.
-It was capable of acting as a multifunctional tactical fighter.
-In April 2004 manufacture of the first combat-trainer YAK-130 was completed at Sokol, and the aircraft, in its production configuration, made its first flight from the company's airfield.
+Later on, when a combat-trainer YAK-130 was fully developed, it was capable of acting as a multifunctional tactical fighter.
+In April 2004 the manufacture of the first combat-trainer YAK-130 was completed at Sokol, and the aircraft, in its final configuration, made its first flight from the company's airfield.

 - Design Works

-- Production of Military Aircraft (MiG 31E Fighter-Interceptor, Fighter-trainer MiG 29UB, version B Combat trainer Yak-130)
+- Production of Military Aircrafts (MiG 31E Fighter-Interceptor, Fighter-trainer MiG 29UB, version B Combat trainer Yak-130)